sholcomb1778/redhat-mw-cloud-quickstart/wildfly-standalone-centos8/README.md

 Build your environment with WildFly 18.0.1.Final on top of CentOS 8.0 on Azure in a few simple steps:
 1. Launch the template by clicking on the **Deploy to Azure** button.
-2. Complete the following parameter values.Then accept the terms and conditions before clicking on the **Purchase** button.
+2. Complete the following parameter values, accept the Terms and Conditions and click on the **Purchase** button.

-    - **Subscription** - Choose the appropriate subscription where you would like to deploy.
+    - **Subscription** - Choose the appropriate subscription for deployment.

-    - **Resource Group** - Create a new Resource Group or you can select an existing one.
+    - **Resource Group** - Create a new Resource Group or select an existing one.

-    - **Location** - Choose the appropriate location for your deployment.
+    - **Location** - Choose the appropriate location for deployment.

-    - **Admin Username** - User account name for logging into your CentOS VM.
+    - **Admin Username** - User account name for logging into the CentOS VM.

     - **Authentication Type** - Type of authentication to use on the Virtual Machine.

-    - **Admin Password or SSH Key** - User account password/ssh key data which is an SSH RSA public key for logging into your CentOS VM.
+    - **Admin Password or SSH Key** - User account password/ssh key data which is an SSH RSA public key for logging into the CentOS VM.

     - **WildFly Username** - Username for WildFly Console Manager.